 Get Involved: Become a Volunteer

 Volunteers are the heartbeat of FICP.
-They offer industry expertise, unique insight and diverse experiences from their viewpoint of serving in the meetings and events, financial services and insurance, and hospitality industries.
+They offer industry expertise, unique insight and diverse experiences from their viewpoint of serving in the meetings and events, financial services and insurance and hospitality industries.
+For those looking to grow personally and professionally and can make the commitment to serve, we invite meetings professional members and hospitality partners to help the association achieve its goals by serving in various leadership capacities.

 Board of Directors

 The Board of Directors is the governing body of FICP.
-It exists to provide strategic direction, set policy, ensure the association’s financial viability, provide sufficient resource allocation and oversee the performance of the Executive Director.
+It exists to provide strategic direction, set policy, ensure the association’s financial viability, provide sufficient resource allocation and oversee the performance of the executive director.

 • Be an FICP meetings professional member in good standing for two continuous years or more.